 All of this is compounded by the separate, but equally vital, issue of exactly how much we can entrust our information – biometric and otherwise – to social media sites, smartphone companies and others.
 We expect this to be encrypted to high standards, but the truth is we don’t know exactly how well this is protected – or how easily it may be decrypted if accessed.

 A slew of data breaches and hacking incidents over the years have highlighted the need for more robust methods of safeguarding sensitive parts of our online activities.
-And in recent years, it seems no company or organisation has been safe from attack.
+And in recent years, it seems no company or organization has been safe from attack.
 From Apple, Uber and Tumblr though to dating website Ashely Madison and even Radiohead, those with something valuable to protect have quickly learnt what happens when vulnerabilities in their systems are exploited.
 When the information of millions of people is involved, that can often lead to a considerable financial penalty on top of compromised brand image.